On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system

-determines the Tracy-Widom distribution function for the general value of the parameter $\beta >0$. \end{theo} The next step in the studying of $F_{\beta} (t)$ has been done in the works of I. Rumanov, [Rum1] - [Rum3], who, in the case of even values of the parameter $\beta$, has reduced the analysis of the Bloemendal-Virag equation to the analysis of an auxiliary system of nonlinear ODEs.
+The boundary value problem \eqref{bv1} -- \eqref{bv3} is an efficient tool for numerical evaluation of Tracy-Widom distribution, see \cite{trogdon_zhang}.
+The next step in the studying of $F_{\beta} (t)$ has been done in the works of I. Rumanov, \cites{Rum1,Rum2,Rum3}, who, in the case of even values of the parameter $\beta$, has reduced the analysis of the Bloemendal-Virag equation to the analysis of an auxiliary system of nonlinear ODEs.
 For the first nontrivial case, $\beta =6$, Rumanov has obtained the following representation for $ F_{6}(t)$,

 Here, the function $u(t)$ is the Hastings-McLeod second Painlev\'e transcendent, i.e. the solution of the second Painlev\'e equation,

 uniquely determined by the condition,

 while the pair of the functions $(\gamma(t), \alpha(t))$ is defined as the solution of the system of the first order ODEs,